Religious Education and Christian Values

 - Dignity and respect.

 All year groups throughout school then explored the 'big questions' in relation to each Christian Value and linked each value to a Bible story and a quote from the Bible.
 Thus ensuring each value was 'grounded in a clear theology, firmly rooted in a Christian narrative' (SIAMS 2018).

 With KS2, we then explored how each Christian Value related to our social, moral, spiritual and cultural development as enabling each child of God to flourish and thrive is central to our vision.
-A booklet with all of these developments can be found on our prayer table in the main entrance.
+A booklet with all of these developments can be found in school.

 Please follow the link to find out more about Christian Values: